GillianLaw/Personal-100-days-of-code/log.md

 ## June 7, 2023

 **Today's progress**
+Well!
+I finished going over the Machine Learning course on Udemy, for the second time.
+I've also signed up to re-do (well, tr-try) Dr Chuck's django class.
+I see we're being asked to prepare and study a bit of django, and we've been given a video link but I think this will be a lot better.

+I also see all the work I've done on Flask within Python Anywhere- I'd kind of forgotten I did all that!
+I'll need to look over it.

+## June 7, 2023

+**Today's progress**
 Finished working through the keras project - I enjoyed doing it.
 Now looking at tensorboard dashboard.
 Oh, and now moving on to Big Data - Hadoop, Spark.
 I'm looking forward that that.